-Primarily encountered on Half Dollars, Dimes, Quarters (prevailing in that order), the finish has also been seen on a few 1940s, S-Mint Jefferson Nickels, on a handful of 1934-D Peace Dollars, and on a number of S-mint, Classic Commemorative halves.
-Again, it does not seem to exist on Philadelphia coinage, whatsoever.
-In fact, during this time period, the only Prooflike Philadelphia coins that we have seen, or that appear in the NGC population report, are a few dates of Classic Commemorative halves, and all examples we have seen display the classic PL finish, which of course lacks the peculiar, granite-like texture we are discussing.
+Primarily encountered on Dimes, Quarters, and Half Dollars, (prevailing in that order), the finish has also been seen on a few 1940s, S-Mint Jefferson Nickels, on a handful of 1934-D Peace Dollars, and on a number of S-mint, Classic Commemorative halves.
+Examples from the 1940s are the most common, followed by coins of the 1930s, which are much scarcer.
+Fully Prooflike coins of the 1950s are rare.
+Again, the finish does not seem to exist on Philadelphia coinage, whatsoever.
+In fact, during this time period, the only Prooflike Philadelphia coins that we have seen, or that appear in the NGC population report, of any kind, are a few dates of Classic Commemorative halves, and all examples we have seen display the classic PL finish, which of course lacks the peculiar, granite-like texture we are discussing.

-By documenting the die progression of the 1947-S/S FS-501 quarter, we can demonstrate that traces of the polishing lines show on every progressive stage of the dies, through their deterioration.
+By documenting the die progression of the 1947-S/S FS-501 quarter, we can demonstrate that traces of the polishing lines show on every progressive stage of the dies, from deeply Prooflike through their deterioration.
 Is it possible that the odd polishing patterns are the result of a finishing process applied to new dies, perhaps ones that showed small defects on the surface after their initial manufactured?
 Numismatic researcher and author, Roger Burdette, has uncovered evidence that in the late 1920s to early 1950s, dies with manufacturing defects were treated with abrasives to remove what he calls “small burrs” in the dies’ surfaces.
 This date range fits tantalizingly closely with the 1934-1954 run, in which the weird Prooflike finish can be observed; and a mechanical lapping of the dies to remove lumps seems like a possible culprit for the rough spots that are scattered across each side.